This page is part of our successful commissioning toolkit.

 - some people are unaware that the service is available to them.

 The commissioning process also involves many external stakeholders and people.
-We consider how TSOs may help you involve these under Assessing needs: Engaging with TSOs.
+We consider how third sector organisations (TSOs) may help you involve these under Assessing needs: Engaging with TSOs.